quangtran12345-zz/nodejs/README.md

   "name": "The Godfather II",
   "genre": "Hành động",
   "releaseDate": "20/12/2017",
-  "content": "The early life and career of Vito Corleone in 1920s New York City is portrayed, while his son, Michael, expands and tightens his grip on the family crime syndicate."
+  "content": "The early life and career of Vito Corleone in 1920s New York City is portrayed, while his son, Michael, expands and tightens his grip on the family crime syndicate.", "creatorId": "5b80d5df3fa6fb3a985711d0",
+  "name" "Tin Ha"
 }
 ```
 #### Success Response